inesuribeb/IndividualAPI/README.md

 ## English

 This project allows users to explore and generate custom color schemes based on two main selection methods.
 It also provides tools to identify and convert colors, as well as generate versatile and functional color palettes.

+### ⚠️ Attention: Not optimized for mobile devices

+This project **is not designed to be responsive** or properly adapt to small screens, such as mobile devices or tablets.

+For the best experience, it is recommended to view the site on a desktop device with a minimum resolution of **1024px in width**.

+#### 📌 Note:
+Mobile device adaptation is **planned for future updates**.
+Thank you for your understanding!

 ## ⚙️ Features